notenail/notenail.github.io/_posts/2020-12-12-noisy_student.md

 tags: [Blog, Self-training, Computer Vision, Noisy Student]
 ---

-One of the best papers I came across in 2020 was the Google Brain team’s <a href="https://arxiv.org/pdf/1911.04252.pdf" target="_blank" rel="noopener noreferrer" style="color:black"> **Self-training with Noisy Student**.</a> It is a semi-supervised technique that works well even when we have a sufficient amount of labeled data.
+One of the best papers I came across in 2020 was the Google Brain team’s <a href="https://arxiv.org/pdf/1911.04252.pdf" target="_blank" rel="noopener noreferrer" style="color:black"> **Self-training with Noisy Student**.</a> It is a semi-supervised technique that works well when we have an insufficient amount of labeled data.
 So much so that it beat the contemporary SOTA by a whole 2% gain on ImageNet-A top-1% accuracy while increasing the robustness of a classification model at the same time.
 This paper was arguably the best lockdown read.

 ## Self-training